 Because that’s what the holidays look like, right?

 OK, maybe not.
 In reality, the holidays, whichever ones we choose to celebrate, are typically filled with stress, anxiety, and a to-do list that’s several times longer than normal.
-For those of us who deal with issues like anxiety, depression, and addiction, it can feel like there’s a dark shadow lurking around every holiday corner.
-At the very least, we’re going to feel at least a little bit (or a lot) of social pressure to have a joyous, loving, intimately connected holiday.
+For those of us who deal with issues like anxiety, depression, addiction, and relationship betrayal, it can feel like there’s a dark shadow lurking around every holiday corner.
+Nevertheless, we’re going to feel at least a little bit (or a lot) of social pressure to have a joyous, loving, intimately connected holiday.
 Non-stop.

 But life is not a Norman Rockwell painting.
 Our decorations will not be perfect.
 We’ll overcook the ham.
 And not every loved one is going to adore every gift we give.
 But that doesn’t stop us from thinking that the holidays are a perfect time of year unless we screw it up.
-We feel like everyone else is doing the holidays to Martha Stewart standards, and we just bought our adult daughter and her family a lifelong subscription to the fruitcake of the month club.
-Plus, everywhere we go they’re serving eggnog cocktails, heavy on the brandy, and cookies laced with rum, and so on.
+We feel like everyone else is doing the holidays to Martha Stewart standards.

 So yeah, the holidays can be pretty stressful.
 And in the midst of all this craziness, it’s pretty easy to lose sight of what’s most important in our lives: being whole, happy, and connected.
-At the risk of sounding a little bit like preachy little Linus in the Charlie Brown Christmas Special, I’ll tell you that being whole, happy, and connected is what the holidays are truly about.
+And isn’t that what the holidays are truly about?
 Without this, enjoying the wonderful parts of the holiday season is almost impossible.

 The good news is that there are plenty of simple things we can do to ground ourselves when we feel overwhelmed by the holiday season (or anything else).
-First and foremost, we can check in with ourselves to see where we are emotionally and psychologically.
-During the holidays, we can ask ourselves questions like:
+First and foremost, we can check in with ourselves to see where we are emotionally and psychologically, asking ourselves questions like:

-- Am I feeling impulsive, compulsive, or obsessive about anything?
+- Am I feeling impulsive or obsessive about anything?

 - Do I have idealized (i.e., unrealistic) expectations of myself, family, friends, or holiday gatherings?

-- Am I feeling hungry, angry, anxious, lonely, or tired?
+- At this moment, am I feeling hungry, angry, anxious, lonely, or tired?

 - Am I keeping any (non-gift) secrets or telling any lies?